 Operate the levering-in mechanism through one or two complete cycles and check for smoothness of operation.
-It will be necessary to insert the secondary test connector into the secondary disconnect receptacle to perform this operation.
+It will be necessary to insert the secondary connector test bar into the secondary disconnect receptacle to perform this operation (See Figure 17, Page 11).

-See the sections headed "Mechanical Operation Checks" and "Levering-in Device" under the heading PUTTING INTO SERVICE for further information.
+See the sections headed "Mechanical Operation

+Checks" and "Levering-In Device" under the heading PUTTING INTO SERVICE for further information.

-(2) Lubrication
+2. Lubrication

-Lubricate the mechanism and other specified parts in accordance with the lubrication chart, Table I, Page 16.
+Lubricate the mechanism and other specified parts in accordance with the lubrication chart, Table I (Page 17).